Online Dart Compiler

 Run Dart online in your browser

-This is a free online Dart playground and code runner.
-Write Dart code directly in your browser, hit Run, and execute on the Dart stable SDK in seconds — no local Dart install, no pub get, no IDE setup required.
-It's the fastest way to test a Future, verify a null-safety rule, or try a Dart language feature.
+A free online Dart playground and code runner.
+Write Dart in your browser, hit Run, and the code executes on the Dart stable SDK in seconds.
+No local Dart install, no pub get, no IDE setup to configure first.

-Under the hood, the editor uses the same engine as VS Code (Dart syntax highlighting, autocompletion, diagnostic squiggles), and your code runs with the Dart VM in a sandboxed container — sound null safety, async/await, Futures, Streams, records, and pattern matching all available out of the box.
-Whether you're learning Dart before moving to Flutter or prototyping a pure-Dart algorithm, this online Dart compiler goes from idea to output in seconds.
+The editor is built on the same engine as VS Code, so Dart syntax highlighting, autocompletion, and diagnostic squiggles all work.
+Code runs with the Dart VM in a sandboxed container, with sound null safety, async/await, Futures, Streams, records, and pattern matching all available out of the box.
+Good for learning Dart before moving to Flutter, or prototyping a pure-Dart algorithm.

 What makes this Dart playground useful

-- Full Dart syntax highlighting, autocompletion, and clear analyzer diagnostics — the same editor engine that powers VS Code, with sound null safety surfaced inline.
+pub getor IDE setup needed. - Full Dart syntax highlighting, autocompletion, and clear analyzer diagnostics, powered by the same editor engine as VS Code, with sound null safety surfaced inline.

 stdin.readLineSync()reads from the playground's input box, so command-line-style Dart programs and interactive exercises work end-to-end.
-No install — no Dart SDK, Flutter SDK, or Android Studio. - Dart stable toolchain — write null-safe Dart, use async/await, Futures, Streams, records, and pattern matching without installing the SDK.
+No Dart SDK, Flutter SDK, or Android Studio on your end. - Dart stable toolchain — write null-safe Dart, use async/await, Futures, Streams, records, and pattern matching without installing the SDK.

 What you can build in the Dart playground